-SNP Policy Number Description of Policy Any likely significant effects on European Sites anticipated as a result of the policy?
-SAC1: Cannock Chase Special Area of Conservation Before development is permitted it must demonstrate it will not have an adverse effect upon the integrity of the Cannock Chase SAC.
-No - the policy will ensure that development will not be permitted unless it is demonstrated that the development will not have an adverse effect, whether direct or indirect, upon the SAC having regard to avoidance or mitigation measures.
-H1: Dwelling mix Defines the mix of dwellings that will be expected on residential developments No - the policy does not itself propose development.
-The policy relates to the mix of dwellings required as part of a development to assist in meeting local needs.
-H2: Residential infill and backland development Infill and garden land development must not have a detrimental impact on the character and amenity of properties in the immediate No - the policy does not itself propose development.
-Policy allows for residential development in conformity with the adopted local plan and subject to the criteria within the policy. area.
+Policy Number Description of Policy Any likely significant effects on European Sites anticipated as a result of the policy?
+H1: Housing Support for infill residential development to meet local needs within the village settlement boundary.
+No - the policy does not itself propose development.
+Policy allows for residential development in conformity with the adopted local plan and subject to the criteria within the policy.
 Residential development within the Cannock Chase ZOI has an effect on the SAC due to increased recreational pressures.
 However, adopted Local Plan includes policy which requires development to demonstrate that alone or in combination with other developments it will not have an adverse effect whether direct or indirect upon the integrity of the Cannock Chase SAC.
 As the neighbourhood plan is required to be in general conformity with the adopted Local Plan it is considered the adopted policy ensures appropriate mitigation for any such effects.
-H3: Design of residential development Design of residential development must be in keeping with the predominant architectural style of properties in the surrounding area.
+H2: Rural exception sites Support for small scale rural exception sites for affordable homes to meet local needs.
 No - the policy does not itself propose development.
-H4: Provision of private amenity space to serve residential development Requires residential development must provide adequate amenity space.
+Policy allows for residential development in conformity with the adopted local plan and subject to the criteria within the policy.
+Residential development within the Cannock Chase ZOI has an effect on the SAC due to increased recreational pressures.
+However, adopted Local Plan includes policy which requires development to demonstrate that alone or in combination with other developments it will not have an adverse effect whether direct or indirect upon the integrity of the Cannock Chase SAC.
+As the neighbourhood plan is required to be in general conformity with the adopted Local Plan it is considered the adopted policy ensures appropriate mitigation for any such effects.
+H3: Housing to support the needs of older people Support for homes which provide for or are adapted to meet the needs of older persons.
 No - the policy does not itself propose development.
-The policy seeks to provide adequate amenity space for any residential development that does occur.
-MO1: Pedestrian access to Shenstone railway station Support for delivery of improvements to the railway station including accessibility improvements.
+D1: Design and character Design of development should preserve and enhance the character and setting of the village having been informed by design guidance and the district design code.
 No - the policy does not itself propose development.